 I have been contacted by a number of people involved in re-enactment interested in the historical costume tassels I have been creating for 17th Century falling band collars and the like.
-I have now created entirely new, more authentic models and I’m going to list these permanently on my website.
+I have now created entirely new, more authentic-looking models and I’m going to list these permanently on my website.

 In the 17th and 18th Century when actually washing was not something people often did, wearing spotless white linen was a mark of your cleanliness, as well as a way of showing off your wealth.
 Large white collars worn by men featured intricate lace and also elaborate knotted tassels.